 Crashes are an unfortunate part of cycling.
 Potholes, careless drivers and mis-communication amongst group members can all result in you ending up on the road or in the hedge.
 If you have fallen heavily, seek medical attention in order to rule out any broken bones or concussion.
 A helmet could save your life and should always be worn.

-Concussion is a blow to the brain and requires a sensible rest period away from exercise and screens.
+Concussion is a blow to the brain and requires medical attention followed by a sensible rest period away from exercise and screens.

 One of the most common bones to be broken in cycling is the collar bone and whilst this will take about six weeks to mend, indoor cycling on a turbo trainer or in the gym will be possible.
 Other breaks may require you to lay off cycling of all types for a while.